Using Zoom Contact Center role management

 Administration section

-- User management
+User management

 Note: If you're editing a role you're a member of, you can't edit this privilege if View and Edit privileges are selected.
-This is to prevent admins from accidently losing access to contact center user management. - Queue management
+This is to prevent admins from accidentally losing access to contact center user management. - Queue management

 - Skills management